Pre-operative testing and medical clearance

 Aspirin and medications containing aspirin, Blood thinners including Plavix and Coumadin, Garlic Supplements, Ibuprofen and anti-inflammatory agents, Green Tea or green tea extracts, Vitamin E, Estrogen supplements, St. John’s Wort and other herbal supplements.

 Don’t over-do it.
 Avoid anything strenuous or that could potentially cause injury.
+Do not decide to get in shape last minute for your operation.
 Light exercise is fine.

 Lead a healthy lifestyle: